RSNPIIT/Dummy-Project/README.md

 ✅ Simple, framework-free structure
 ✅ Elegant UI with Glassmorphism + Material tone
 ✅ Instant preview — no build tools required
+✅ The Project is in Buildup and formation phase -- All tools used so far are purely FOSS Tools.
 ```

 ---